 I. APPROVAL SUBJECT TO ASSOCIATION DOCUMENTS: This approval is subject to the Highlands Ranch Community Declarations, Supplemental Declarations, applicable Sub-Association review and approval, and the Residential Improvement Guidelines and Site Restrictions.
-Approval is valid for one year of the date of the letter unless this is a 90 day mandatory landscape requirement or a noncompliance issue.
-The Owner must send a Completion Notice to the Architectural Committee when the improvement is done.
+Approval is valid for one year unless related to a noncompliance issue.
+The owner must send a Completion Notice to the Architectural Committee when the improvement is complete.

 II.
 DAMAGE DUE TO CONSTRUCTION: The only approved access to your property is from the public street in front of your house.
 Any other access (removal of pre-existing fences, crossing parks, parkway landscaping or open space, etc.) is not permitted.
-Typically, properties adjacent to residential areas are owned by either the Developer, Shea Homes: 303-791-8180, or Highlands Ranch Metropolitan District: 303-791-2710.
+Typically, properties adjacent to residential areas are owned by the Highlands Ranch Metropolitan District: 303-791-2710 or sub associations.

 III.
 HOME WARRANTY: (If applicable) It is the owner’s responsibility to insure all improvements are made without adversely affecting their new home warranty.